kevingscott/RepData_PeerAssessment1/PA1_template.md

 ```

-So interestly, we are missing more values for Friday and Monday and much less for Tuesday.
+So interestingly, we are missing more values for Friday and Monday and much less for Tuesday.
 Because of this relationship between day of the week and missing data, I wanted to incorporate the week day into the imputation technique.
 However, I worried that basing the model off day and interval would not give enough data points to properly impute the missing values since there are only about 8 of each day of the week in the dataset.
 Therefore, I decided to impute based on the day being a weekend or not and interval.
-To do this I first assigned a new column with the weekend status of the record (1 if record originated on a Saturday or Sunday, 0 otherwise) and then caclulated a mean by interval for each status.
+To do this I first assigned a new column with the weekend status of the record (1 if record originated on a Saturday or Sunday, 0 otherwise) and then calculated a mean by interval for each status.
 This was done with the following code:

 ```r